-The 55th Wing at Offutt AFB, Neb., operates a highly specialized fleet for worldwide reconnaissance misaway and calculate its trajectory and impact point.
+The 55th Wing at Offutt AFB, Neb., operates a highly specialized fleet for worldwide reconnaissance missions.
+All are due to be re-engined and are subject to ongoing modernization, with upgrade of avionics and primary mission equipment to expand capability and maintain effectiveness

-RC-135S Cobra Ball is used for missile tracking.
-Equipment includes wide-area IR sensors, long-range optical telescopes, and an advanced communications suite that can locate a missile more than 250 miles
+RC-135S Cobra Ball.
+Three aircraft are used for ballistic missile tracking.
+Equipment includes widearea IR sensors, long-range optical telescopes, and an advanced communications suite that can locate a missile more than 250 miles away and calculate its trajectory and impact point.